Summertime (2015 film): Plot

 Carole initially enjoys the beautiful country life and works the land with Delphine and her mother.
 However, she finds the people confining, as they mock her politics and it is frustrating that she is unable to openly be with Delphine.
 She also begins to have doubts about Delphine's intentions after Antoine, a local boy in love with Delphine since childhood, tells her that Delphine will never leave the farm and Delphine's mother tells Carole that Antoine intends to marry Delphine.
 Carole begins fighting with Delphine on a regular basis, which results in several people learning Delphine's secret, including a local farmer who sees them kissing in the woods, and her mother who overhears them arguing.
 One evening during a community gathering, the farmer who saw Carole and Delphine in the woods stalks Delphine and to cover up she kisses Antoine, but he shows dismay saying he knows why Carole is here.
-Distraught, she goes to Carole and cry and as she consoles the two have sex.
+Distraught, she goes to Carole and cry and her consoling Delphine leads to the two having sex again.

 The following morning, Delphine's mother walks in on Carole and Delphine and finds both of them naked together in bed.
 Though she acts like everything is normal to Delphine, she tells Carole to leave her home, accusing her of having perverted her daughter before physically attacking her.
 Carole tells Delphine she is leaving and Delphine decides to run away to be with Carole.
 Though they leave on the train together, Delphine finds herself unable to leave.
 She misses their connecting train to Paris and returns home.

 Five years later, Carole is working at a women's health clinic and in a lesbian relationship.
 She receives a letter from Delphine who says that she has finally left her parents' farm and has her own in Southern France.
 She tells Carole that she regrets not leaving with her five years earlier, but understands that it is impossible to turn back time.